ieee-odtu/eventApp-server/README.md

 **This repository is part of IEEE METU CS KGG-Server Project and has been licensed under The MIT License.**

-Project Author: Ozan Sazak <ozan.sazak@metu.edu.tr>
+Project Author: Ozan Sazak

+Contact: <ozan.sazak@metu.edu.tr>